SPSS Modeler

 IBM SPSS Modeler is a data mining and text analytics software application from IBM.
 It is used to build predictive models and conduct other analytic tasks.
 It has a visual interface which allows users to leverage statistical and data mining algorithms without programming.

-One of its main aims from the outset was to get rid of unnecessary complexity in data transformations, and to make complex predictive models very easy to use.
+One of its main aims from the outset was to eliminate needless complexity in data transformations, and make complex predictive models very easy to use.

 The first version incorporated decision trees (ID3), and neural networks (backprop), which could both be trained without underlying knowledge of how those techniques worked.

 IBM SPSS Modeler was originally named Clementine by its creators, Integral Solutions Limited.
 This name continued for a while after SPSS's acquisition of the product.
 SPSS later changed the name to SPSS Clementine, and then later to PASW Modeler.
 Following IBM's 2009 acquisition of SPSS, the product was renamed IBM SPSS Modeler, its current name.

 Applications

 SPSS Modeler has been used in these and other industries: